expyriment.stimuli.Audio

 - wait_time(time, callback_function=None, process_control_events=True)

-Blocks until specified time is reached and only returns then.
+- Wait until specified time. - Blocks until specified time is reached and only returns then. - Parameters:

 - timeint, float, tuple, list or str